khadelk/Boggle-Game/README.md

 # Boggle-Game
-This is the python code for a 5x5 1 player Boggle Game.
+This is a python implementation of the Boggle game board.
+This game is played on a 5x5 board in which the user finds 5-letter words in sequences of adjacent letters.
+To play, simply run the python module.